01 of 16

 Spare bedrooms work fine, but they do need to be long enough so that viewers can maintain a proper distance from the screen.
 This is especially important with video projectors.
 At the extreme end, a projector needs roughly a 14-foot throw distance in order to cast a 150-inch diagonal picture, though short-throw projectors are available.Continue to 3 of 16 below.

 03 of 16

 Ambient light means light from sources outside of the theater, such as from other rooms or through windows.
 With most home remodeling, you're always trying to add more natural light.
 Home theaters are spaces where you want to limit ambient light, whether natural outdoor light or light from other rooms.
 Light-bleed kills video projection images and it even makes flat-screen viewing less than enjoyable.
 On the video projector side, you will need a projector with a high lumens rating if you have some ambient light that you cannot control.
 But the best way to deal with ambient light is simply to stop it before it starts, by choosing a space that already has little light, such a basement.
 If you cannot do this, limit the light with light-blocking curtains and shades.Continue to 4 of 16 below.

 Ambient sound is the unwanted sound coming from outside of your home theater.
 Even if you do manage to find a dedicated space for your home theater, sounds from outside of that space often ruin the viewing experience.
 Dishwasher, kids in other rooms, kitchen noises, plumbing noises, and sounds from outside the house are just a few examples of ambient sounds that can crash in and destroy your home theater's audio.

-Establishing a dedicated space is the first step to controlling outside noise, but you do need to take it a few steps beyond:
+Establishing a dedicated space is the first step to controlling outside noise.
+But you do need to take it a few steps beyond that:

 - Soundproof your room by adding a second layer of drywall or replacing it with a special sound-reducing wallboard like QuietRock.